Austal: Cape-class patrol boats

-Austal was awarded the contract for the design, construction and through-life support of the Cape-class patrol boats for the Australian Customs and Border Protection Service in August 2011.
+In August 2011, Austal was awarded the contract for the design, construction and through-life support of the Cape-class patrol boats for the Australian Customs and Border Protection Service.
 The eight, 58 m aluminium monohulls were delivered between March 2013 and August 2015.

-Austal announced it has entered into a shipbuilding contract with the National Australia Bank to construct two further Cape-class patrol boats on 13 December 2015.
+In December 2015, Austal entered into a shipbuilding contract with the National Australia Bank to construct two further Cape-class patrol boats.
 The contract value is A$63 million.
-The two vessels will be delivered to the National Australia Bank in mid-2017 and subsequently chartered to the Commonwealth of Australia for a minimum term of three years.
+The two vessels will be delivered to the National Australia Bank in mid-2017 and chartered to the Australian Government for a minimum term of three years.
 Austal did a similar off-balance-sheet charter with Westpac Express, which was chartered to the US Navy for 13 years.

-In July 2018, the government of Trinidad and Tobago announced the acquisition of two Cape class patrol boats.
+In July 2018, the government of Trinidad and Tobago announced the acquisition of two Cape-class patrol boats.
 The vessels will enhance the border protection capabilities of the country in conjunction with the existing Coast Guard fleet, and will join six Austal Fast Patrol Craft acquired in 2009.

-In May 2020, a further six were ordered for the Royal Australian Navy.
+In May 2020, six Evolved Cape-class patrol boats were ordered for the Royal Australian Navy.
+In 2022, a second order for an additional two vessels was made, and in 2023 a third order for a further two boats.